fivetran/fivetran_sdk/development-guide.md

 Also, Fivetran will deduplicate operations such that each primary key will show up only once in any of the operations

+Do not assume order of columns in the batch files.
+Always read the CSV file header to determine column order.

 - `CsvFileParams`:
     - `null_string` value is used to represent `NULL` value in all batch files.
     - `unmodified_string` value is used to indicate columns in `update_files` where the values did not change.